Registered Charity No 1068428

 It's slow work to get more of the older songs included - but we are getting there bit by bit

-Grateful thanks go to Vera W, who recently (early Sept 2013) donated a Glenn MIller CD
+Grateful thanks go to Vera W, who in Sept 2013, donated a Glenn MIller CD

 to help boost our collection of classic tunes from years gone by.